ryan hanley logo

 Hard is the Point

-To believe that life will allow for anything else is willful ignorance.
+To believe that the Universe would allow for anything else is willful ignorance.

 The irony is that learning the lesson is easy.